This post may contain affiliate links. Please see my disclosure policy for details.

 Is visiting Dunmore house illegal or unsafe?

 No, it’s actually the law that you can walk on private land in Scotland as long as you keep to the Scottish Outdoor Access Code.
-Click here to find a copy of the code and Click here to see access rights.
+Click here to see access rights.

 - Respect the interests of other people;